 An uncontested divorce in Providence Family Court or Kent County Family Court in Warwick is a divorce in which husband and wife agree to all issues involved in the cause of action including asset division, child custody (placement / legal custody), payment of marital debt, health insurance issues, child support, visitation, equitable division of the marital domicile (real estate) etc.

-What does a no fault divorce mean in Rhode Island?
+What does a no fault divorce mean in Rhode Island? no fault divorce states

 In certain states, it is required to establish fault to obtain an absolute divorce decree.
 Pursuant to RI divorce law, it is not required to prove fault grounds to get divorced.
 Irreconcilable differences is enough in Rhode Island.
 Irreconcilable differences can be anything from lack of communication, different goals and aspirations, affairs, domestic violence, arguing, fell out of love or actually anything.
 If husband or wife desires a divorce, they can get one so long as they meet the other divorce requirements in Rhode Island such as residency requirements.